aspatti1257/CellLineAnalyzer/README.md

 All of these files should be in the same folder.
 This program will accept one argument, a path to that folder (it can either be passed as a parameter on the command line, or entered at the prompt after running it).
-The outputs will be .CSV files called RandomForestAnalysis.csv, LinearSVMAnalysis.csv, RadialBasisFunctionSVMAnalysis.csv, ElasticNetAnalysis.csv, and/or LinearRegressionAnalysis.csv depending on which machine learning modules you opt to use.
+The outputs will be .CSV files called RandomForestAnalysis.csv, LinearSVMAnalysis.csv, RadialBasisFunctionSVMAnalysis.csv, ElasticNetAnalysis.csv, RidgeRegressionAnalysis.csv or/and LassoRegressionAnalysis depending on which machine learning modules you opt to use.

 This program will also generate an HTML document summarizing the how well each analysis performed and giving an overview of the data submitted.